mhjmaas/payload-cache-issue/README.md

 Adding the use server does throw the other error in the log and there is no working caching and the image is not shown.

 My guess is it should work without the 'use server' in the modifyResponseHeaders.ts file and that the error in the admin console is a bug.
+2. The blob storage plugin is probably irrelevant for this issue, however I am using it in my project and it is the reason I stumbled upon this issue.